atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 #### Listening

 To listen to a stream, call its `listen` method and provide a callback method.
-This method is called whenever the stream emits a value:
+Whenever the stream emits a value, Dart calls this method:

 {:.include-lang}
 ```dart